 Without direct input from the other person, we tend to make up stories about what motivated their behavior and act as if our stories are a sacred truth.

 At Fierce, we call all of these various situations Conversation Chaos — that endless cycle of ineffective conversations that depress morale, feed uncertainty, and sap productivity.
 And it turns out that this chaos gets amplified in a remote-work world.

-Our Founder & CEO, Susan Scott, and I just launched an orange paper titled: Conversation Chaos in the Digital Age: Why Feedback is the Key to Successful Remote Working.
-In this paper, we talk about why curiosity — ultimately in the form of feedback — helps create a healthy culture, and how a Fierce client used virtual training to create a healthy dialogue for their teams.
-We also share some tips you can immediately use.
+Our Founder, Susan Scott, just launched an orange paper titled: Conversation Chaos in the Digital Age: Why Feedback is the Key to Successful Remote Working.
+In this paper, she talks about why curiosity — ultimately in the form of feedback — helps create a healthy culture, and how a Fierce client used virtual training to create a healthy dialogue for their teams.
+She also share some tips you can immediately use.